piovium/genius-invokation/packages/custom-data-loader/README.md

 An explicit `id` does not consume an automatically generated ID.
-The custom definition takes precedence over the official definition with the same ID, and its name, description, and image are used by `AssetsManager`. `name` remains required; omitted descriptions and images keep the same defaults as other custom definitions.
+The custom definition takes precedence over the official definition with the same ID, and its name, description, and image are used by `AssetsManager`.

 ## Note